ADMISSIONS EN CASVI VILLAVICIOSA

 THEORY OF KNOWLEDGE EXHIBITION, A TRANSFORMATIVE LEARNING EXPERIENCE

 Theory of Knowledge is an essential pillar of the International Baccalaureate (IB) because it challenges students to question how they know what they know.
-It helps them to identify their biases, to be alert to misinformation and to learn in a critical and responsible manner.
+It helps them to identify their biases, to be alert to misinformation and to learn critically and responsibly.

 This second exhibition allowed the students to demonstrate their intellectual maturity and analytical skills.
 In addition, they have been able to expand their vision of the world, understanding their responsibility as actors of knowledge in today’s society.